Is your dry skin making your life miserable?

 Love hot baths?
 Unfortunately, hot water is known to dry out skin even more.
 So if you already have a problem with dry skin, you will only make the problem worse.
 It is best to opt for warm baths instead.

 Dry air is another common cause of dry skin.
-It can suck the moisture right out of your skin and leave it feeling itchy and flaky.
+It can suck the moisture right out of your skin.
 Usually, the heater inside the home can add additional problems as well.
-Make sure to be more vigilant during this season to avoid serious skin problems.
+Be more vigilant during the cold season to prevent dryness.

 Even the small things you do can make a huge difference in how your skin looks.

-For people with dry skin, it’s not a good idea to take extremely long baths in hot tubs, but adding Epsom salt to your regular bath is a good idea.
+For people with dry skin, it’s not a good idea to take extremely long, hot baths, but adding Epsom salt to some warm water for a muscle soak is a good idea.
 Epsom salt is made from magnesium and chloride.
-It is known to soothe the body, especially the skin.
+It is known to soothe the body, including the skin.

-As always, if you have serious skin conditions, it is best to consult a medical professional before starting a new routine.
+As always, it is best to consult a medical professional before starting a new skincare routine.

-Interested in learning more about our products?
+Interested in learning more about Epsom salt online?
 Feel free to check out our product range.